Odontogenic myxoma

 The odontogenic myxoma is an uncommon benign odontogenic tumor arising from embryonic connective tissue associated with tooth formation.
 As a myxoma, this tumor consists mainly of spindle shaped cells and scattered collagen fibers distributed through a loose, mucoid material.

 Signs and symptoms

 Odontogenic myxomas have been found in patients ranging in age between 2 and 50 years, however, they are most commonly diagnosed in young adults (specifically between 25 and 35 years of age).
 The mandible is more likely to be affected than the maxilla.
+Odontogenic myxomas usually present with bone expansion, asymptomatic cortical perforation, and a multilocular appearance.
 The region between the molar and premolar is the site of the most common occurrence for multilocular lesions while the anterior portion of the mouth favors a smaller, unilocular variety.

 Patients afflicted with an odontogenic myxoma generally notice a painless, slowly enlarging expansion of the jaw with possible tooth loosening or displacement.
 As the tumor expands, it frequently infiltrates adjacent structures.
 Maxillary lesions frequently enter the sinuses while mandibular tumors often extend into the ramus.